Riley-Py/UWaterloo-Work/MSE 263/Module 1.md

 	- *Partial equilibrium* - focus on one market while keeping everything else constant
 	- *Rationality* - Decision-making process that is expected to optimal result
 - *Smooth approximations* are utilized to simplify analysis

+## Marginal Analysis
+- Considers effects of small changes in decisions
+- Simple way to find optimal decision or if a decision is optimal